cdapio/cdap/docs/courses/source/modules/m10_streams_rest_api.rst

 - Create a Stream
 - Send Events to a Stream
 - Read Events from a Stream
-- Read Multiple Events from a Stream [tbc]
+- Read Multiple Events from a Stream

 ----